HenryZhao1412/hengji.github.io/_posts/Learning-Blog-1.md

 The first parameter `dls` is the data loader we just built, the images, training set and validation are all prepared well for the model training.

+The second parameter in the function is `resnet34` is a pretrained model, the number 34 means there are 34 layers in this architecture. `resnet34` was trained across 1.3 million photos, it can be used to identify the image features.